Jawaharlal Nehru

-Nehru and the Congress dominated Indian politics during the 1930s.
 Nehru promoted the idea of the secular nation-state in the 1937 provincial elections, allowing the Congress to sweep the elections and form governments in several provinces.
+(Note: ... he told his colleagues that the provincial elections, scheduled for the following year in accordance with the 1935 Act, would be fought on a radical socio-economic programme, which he confidently expected to carry the country. ...
+It was with this radical programme that Nehru and his colleagues overwhelmed the Muslim League and other parties in the 1937 provincial elections; the League gained but a quarter of seats reserved for Muslims, while the rest went to Congress candidates.
+It seemed a spectacular demonstration of the power of a secular, socialist and internationalist Congress over any of the narrowly defined alternatives, including the Gandhian programme.
+All acknowledged the highly successful electoral attraction of Nehru.)
 In September 1939, the Congress ministries resigned to protest Viceroy Lord Linlithgow's decision to join the war without consulting them.
 After the All India Congress Committee's Quit India Resolution of 8 August 1942, senior Congress leaders were imprisoned, and for a time, the organisation was suppressed.
 Nehru, who had reluctantly heeded Gandhi's call for immediate independence, and had desired instead to support the Allied war effort during World War II, came out of a lengthy prison term to a much altered political landscape.
 Under Muhammad Ali Jinnah, the Muslim League had come to dominate Muslim politics in the interim.
 In the 1946 provincial elections, Congress won the elections, but the League won all the seats reserved for Muslims, which the British interpreted as a clear mandate for Pakistan in some form.
 Nehru became the interim prime minister of India in September 1946 and the League joined his government with some hesitancy in October 1946.

 Upon India's independence on 15 August 1947, Nehru gave a critically acclaimed speech, "Tryst with Destiny"; he was sworn in as the Dominion of India's prime minister and raised the Indian flag at the Red Fort in Delhi.
 On 26 January 1950, when India became a republic within the Commonwealth of Nations, Nehru became the Republic of India's first prime minister.
 He embarked on an ambitious economic, social, and political reform programme.
 Nehru promoted a pluralistic multi-party democracy.
-In foreign affairs, he led the establishment the Non-Aligned Movement, a group of nations that did not seek membership in the two main ideological blocs of the Cold War.
+In foreign affairs, he led the establishment of the Non-Aligned Movement, a group of nations that did not seek membership in the two main ideological blocs of the Cold War.
 Under Nehru's leadership, the Congress dominated national and state-level politics and won elections in 1951, 1957 and 1962.
 He died in office from a heart attack in 1964.
 His birthday is celebrated as Children's Day in India.